smlx/piv-agent/README.md

 * it also caches passphrases for on-disk keys (i.e. `~/.ssh/id_ed25519`).

 After a period of inactivity (32 min by default) it exits, dropping both of these.
-Socket activation restarts it automatically.
+Socket activation restarts it automatically as required.

 I recommend using the pinentry option to store the PIN, but not the passphrase.
 This somewhat addresses the threat model of someone accessing your laptop left unlocked in a cafe, but of course it doesn't address keyloggers etc.
 It also has the advantage of ensuring that you don't forget your passphrase.
 But you might forget your PIN, so maybe don't store that either if you're concerned about that possibility? 🤷

-## Building / Testing
+## Build / Test

 The dbus variable is required for `pinentry` to use a graphical prompt.